mia-platform/documentation/docs/release-notes/roadmap.md

 ## Roadmap evolution

 Will this roadmap change?
-Roadmaps are always evolving and ours is no different; for this reason, you can expect to see it updated roughly every month.
+Roadmap update is scheduled approximately every month.